drowe67/freedv-gui/USER_MANUAL.md

 delay, and number of times the tx/rx cycle repeats.

-The wave file for the voice keyer should be in 8kHz mono 16 bit sample form.
+The wave file for the voice keyer should be in 8kHz mono 16 bit sample form (16 kHz for 2020).
 Use a free application such as Audacity to convert a file you have recorded to this format.

 ## FreeDV Modes